-This determination is made by the Board of Retirement after you have filed an application, submitted proof of your disability and its causes, and the Retirement Systemhas evaluated your application. proof of your disability and its causes, and the Retirement System investigates your application.
+This determination is made by the Board of Retirement after you have filed an application, submitted proof of your disability and its causes, and the Retirement System has evaluated your application.

 Domestic Relations Order (DRO) is a court order that recognizes the right of a former spouse to a community property interest in the benefits payable under your Retirement Plan.